 Legal Writing Program

 Our Legal Reasoning, Research, and Writing Program (LRRW) is one of the school’s greatest academic strengths.
-Students report that they are well prepared for their research and writing responsibilities in a variety of legislative, judicial, and practice settings.
+Students report that they are well prepared for their research, writing and oral communication responsibilities in a variety of legislative, judicial, and practice settings.
 In addition, the program has developed a national reputation among LRRW teaching professionals as one of the best in the country.
 One key to the success of the program is having high-quality, full-time LRRW faculty members.
 Another key is having a total of six credits over three semesters allocated to the program.
 The most important key to the success of the program continues to be the effort that our students put into it.

 Legal Reasoning, Research, and Writing

 The centerpiece of the law school’s legal writing program is Legal Reasoning, Research, and Writing I (LRRW), a four-credit, year-long course taught during the first year.
 LRRW I introduces students to the fundamentals of legal reasoning, to the basic sources and processes of legal research, and to some basic forms of legal writing, including objective memoranda of law, client opinion letters, and trial court motion practice briefs.
 The reasoning skills taught include rule-based or syllogistic reasoning, analogical reasoning, case analysis, factual analysis, synthesizing and distinguishing cases, the use of policy in the law, and principles of statutory construction.
 The full range of legal research skills is introduced, including both hard-copy research skills and computer- assisted legal research skills in primary and secondary materials.
 Students are also taught oral advocacy skills.

 Legal Writing II